How to Recruit and Hire Great Dental Employees

 First, your practice needs to be competitive with other practices in your area.
 You’ll need to go one step further than your competition in a number of areas to help your practice stand out.
 As you review this list, consider your current dental team as well.
 Think about not only how to attract new talent but also how to keep those you have.
 Remember, happier employees can be talent magnets for your practice.

 - Safe and secure workplace – It is on the mind of your patients and never far from thought for team members.
 Ensure any ads you run, and any discussions you have, emphasize the safety measures you’ve taken in your practice.
 Outstanding candidates may have left practices where this was a chief concern.

-- Competitive pay and a robust benefit plan – What are you offering for health insurance, a retirement plan, wellness?
+- Competitive pay and a robust benefits plan – What are you offering for health insurance, a retirement plan, and wellness?
 How does your time-off policy measure up?
 These factors will weigh even more heavily now.